West Sacramento Police Searching For Man Accused Of Killing Infant At Motel

 WEST SACRAMENTO (CBS13) – Police in West Sacramento area searching for a man accused of killing an infant at a motel.

 On Monday, police were called out to Silvey’s Motel at 1030 West Capitol Avenue in response to a welfare check.
-When officers arrived, they found a 1-year-old child who had died as a result of traumatic injuries, according to a West Sacramento Police Department statement.RELATED: Man Says He Was Living In Abandoned Mineshaft Near El Dorado Trail For Several Years
+When officers arrived, they found a 1-year-old child who had died as a result of traumatic injuries, according to a West Sacramento Police Department statement.RELATED: Singles Awareness Day Is More Important This Year

 As a result of their investigation, police received an arrest warrant for 43-year-old Derrick Woods of Sacramento.
 He was last seen leaving the area on foot with another adult.